BaddyMAK/Classification-with-ML-/README.md

-# Binary_Classification-with-DT-scikit
-# Chronic kidney disease classification by Decision tree
+# Chronic kidney disease classification by Decision tree - Binary_Classification
 ## Objectives
 This work aims to perform binary classification of chronic kidney disease using the C4.5 algorithm of scikit-learn.
 Here I need to estimate the last column from the remained features using the Scikit Learn Python library that implements C4.5 or similar algorithm for hierarchical classification.